 The provincial growth and development strategy and the strategies developed by the Executive are the key points of departure that define the priorities for the province.
 Within this framework, the Legislature has to engage with and identify whether there are any gaps or whether enabling policy is required to support the achievement of provincial goals.
 The Legislature also has to prioritise how it will meaningfully perform oversight to ensure delivery against the stated strategies.
 In this regard, it must intelligently assign its resources and tactically form partnerships with civil society.

-1.4 Main services to be rendered by the Free State Legislature aspects of draft legislation and (iv) facilitate public involvement through the relevant processes of the Portfolio Committees
+1.4 Main services to be rendered by the Free State Legislature

 The Free State Legislature is principally an institution of democracy.
 The main services to be rendered by the Legislature are aligned with its strategic objectives: